LG-AI-EXAONE/K-EXAONE/README.md

 ### llama.cpp

-You should install the `llama.cpp` library with the EXAONE-MoE implementations.
-Please refer to the [requirements](#requirements) section.
+You should install the `llama.cpp` library with the version of `b7737` or after.

 After you install the library, you need to prepare a model file in GGUF format as below:
 ```bash